Transfinite Topological Dynamics: Dynamical properties of transfinite attractors

 \begin{rem} The previous result sheds some light on what might be regarded as an ``anomaly" of finite systems.
 Indeed, in finite systems, the attractors are not only $\omega\{\mathcal{F}\}$-invariant (just as $\lambda$-attractors are $\lambda\{\mathcal{F}\}$-invariant), but also $\mathcal{C}$-invariant.
 On the other hand, $\lambda$-attractors are not, in general, $\lambda\{\mathcal{C}\}$-invariant for $\lambda>\omega$.
 Notice however that, when $Y\subseteq X$ is an attractor, if $x\in Y$ and $x\,\mathcal{C}\,y$, there are, according to Proposition \ref{omegaF_C}, two possibilities: \begin{enumerate} \item the $(\epsilon,\omega)$-chains are forced to reach $y$ with iterations of unbounded order (for $\epsilon\to 0)$, which means that they are in fact in $\omega\{\mathcal{F}\}$ relation; \item the $(\epsilon,\omega)$-chains hit the point $y$ without needing the last $\epsilon$-correction, so that in fact $y$ is in orbit relation with some point connected to $x$ by $(\epsilon,\omega)$-chains of the type above (or with $x$ itself), and therefore $y$ belongs to $Y$ because of $f$-invariance of attractors.
 Notice that this works because, in finite systems, an attractor $A$ is $\omega$-invariant (as of course $f^k(A)\subseteq A$ for every $k<\omega$), that is it is invariant \emph{at the same level} at which it is attractive. \end{enumerate} \end{rem}

 We are now ready to prove one of the two generalizations of Akin's Theorem which we give for transfinite systems.
 This version holds for uniform extended $\lambda$-attractors and needs some additional conditions.
-To get a version for proper attractors (Theorem \ref{akin_perf_}), which in a sense is more relevant, we will need to refine further our concept of transfinite attractor, which will be done later. \begin{thm} Let $E:=e\lambda(V)$ be a uniform extended $\lambda$-attractor.
+To get a version for proper attractors (Theorem \ref{akin_perf_}), which in a sense is more relevant, we will need to refine further our concept of transfinite attractor. \begin{thm} Let $E:=e\lambda(V)$ be a uniform extended $\lambda$-attractor.
 Then $E$ is $\lambda\{\mathcal{G}\}$-invariant.
 Moreover, if there exists a countable ordinal $\gamma$ such that $\gamma\cdot \omega\le\lambda$ and $E\subseteq \{f\}^\gamma(E)$, we have

 \end{thm} \begin{proof} Let us prove that $\lambda\{\mathcal{G}\}(E)\subseteq E$.
 Let $x\in E$ be such that $x \,\lambda\{\mathcal{G}\}\, y$.
 This means that there exists $\beta_0\le \lambda$ limit ordinal such that $x \,\beta_0\{\mathcal{F}\}\, y$.
 By Lemma \ref{lambdaf_prop}, since $x\in E\subseteq V$, it follows that $y\in p\beta_0(V)\subseteq E$.
 Since $E$ is $\lambda\{\mathcal{G}\}$-invariant, it follows that